Model-independent measurement of the Higgs boson associated production with two jets and decaying to a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The definition in Eq.~\eqref{eq:def_deltaphi} also addresses a potential ambiguity in the sign of \dphijj in proton-proton collisions.
 In such collisions, the sign of a particle's azimuthal angle flips when the event is viewed from the opposite beam direction.
 By defining \dphijj as the difference between the azimuthal angles of $j_\mathrm{f}$ (with larger pseudorapidity) and $j_\mathrm{b}$ (with smaller pseudorapidity), this ambiguity is resolved.
 Exchanging the beam directions simultaneously swaps the forward and backward jets, leaving the sign of \dphijj unchanged.

 This paper presents a differential measurement of the Higgs boson production cross section as a function of \dphijj, using proton-proton (pp) collision data collected with the CMS detector from 2016--2018 at $\sqrt{s}=13\TeV$, corresponding to an integrated luminosity of 138\fbinv.
-The analysis targets the different-flavor dilepton ($\Pe\PGm$) final state from \HtoWW decays, and considers Higgs boson production through VBF and ggH mechanisms.
+The analysis targets the different-flavor dilepton ($\Pe\PGm$) final state from \HtoWW decays, and considers the Higgs boson production through VBF and ggH mechanisms.
 The measurement is carried out within a detector fiducial volume to avoid extrapolation to the full phase space based on underlying theoretical assumptions.
 An unfolding procedure is employed to correct for the detector effects, ensuring that the result can be directly compared to any physics model.
+Similar differential measurements of the Higgs boson production via VBF and ggH mechanisms in the \HtoWW decay channel have been previously performed by the ATLAS Collaboration using data collected at a center-of-mass energy of 13\TeV~\cite{ATLAS:2023hyd,ATLAS:2023pwa,ATLAS:2025hki}.

 Despite the model independence of the unfolded results, model assumptions inevitably enter the analysis through the signal extraction procedure.
 Typically, the analysis strategy relies on simulations of SM signal processes as benchmark models.
 This can introduce biases if the measurement is later reinterpreted in terms of BSM signal hypotheses, as the shape of the fit variable distribution generally depends on Higgs boson's properties, such as the \HVV couplings.
 To mitigate this dependence, a methodology based on the machine-learning concept of domain adaptation is employed, aiming to reduce the impact of model assumptions by defining a fit variable that is agnostic to the signal hypothesis.
 This approach enhances the robustness of the measurement, allowing for reinterpretation within different physics scenarios.
 Finally, the model-agnostic cross section measurement results are reinterpreted within the SM effective field theory (SMEFT) framework, placing constraints on the Wilson coefficients in the Warsaw basis~\cite{Grzadkowski_2010,deFlorian:2227475}.